SATBA: An Invisible Backdoor Attack Based On Spatial Attention: EXPERIMENTS

 \subsection{Attack Performance}

-The performance of our attack is evaluated using Attack Success Rate (ASR) and Clean Data Accuracy (CDA).
-ASR measures the effectiveness of test samples with triggers that are successfully predicted to be the target label $y_{target}$, while CDA indicates the accuracy of the infected model on the clean test dataset.
 We evaluate the effectiveness of our proposed SATBA attack by comparing it with four conventional backdoor attacks, namely Badnets\cite{gu2019badnets}, Blend\cite{chen2017targeted}, Refool\cite{liu2020reflection}, and Wanet\cite{nguyen2021wanet}.
-To ensure a fair evaluation, we adopt an All-to-One attack strategy in which all poisoned images are labeled with the same target label $y_{target}$ (class 0).
-The results are presented in Table~\ref{tab2}, which includes the ASR and CDA of different backdoor attacks on the three standard image classification datasets and DNNs.
-Our SATBA attack successfully poisons deep models by injecting only a small portion of the training set and achieves a higher ASR compared to other backdoor attacks.
-Specifically, SATBA achieves the highest ASR on CIFAR10 while preserving a high CDA, surpassing the results of Badnets\cite{gu2019badnets}, Blend\cite{chen2017targeted}, Refool\cite{liu2020reflection}, and Wanet\cite{nguyen2021wanet}.
-For GTSRB, our proposed attack performs well on Alexnet, VGG16, and Resnet18, obtaining comparable ASR scores to the best result.
-Moreover, in MNIST, our approach outperforms others in both CDA and ASR.
-Meanwhile, the SATBA backdoor attack does not cause a substantial decrease in the validation accuracy of the infected model on clean datasets, and even shows improvement in some cases.
-While SATBA's ASR and CDA may not always significantly exceed those of other attacks, it is sufficient to conduct a backdoor attack against the victim model.
+To ensure a fair evaluation, we adopt an All-to-One attack strategy in which all poisoned images are labeled with the same target label $y_t$ (class 0).
+The results are presented in Table \ref{tab1}, which includes the ASR and CDA of different backdoor attacks on the three standard image classification datasets and DNNs.
+Our SATBA attack successfully poisons deep models by injecting only a small portion of the training set and achieves comparable ASR to other backdoor attacks.
+Meanwhile, the SATBA does not cause a substantial decrease in the validation accuracy of the infected model on clean datasets, and even shows improvement in some cases.
+While SATBA's ASR and CDA may not always significantly exceed those of other attacks, it is sufficient to conduct a backdoor attack against the victim DNN.